There will always be those who work to distinguish your fire.

-Later in life their was boss at my first job after college.
+Later in life their was the boss at my first job after college.
 He was a stickler for details.
 Similar to the French class, that job was short lived, but dissimilar to the French class, I did learn a lot during that rigid work experience--in fact, I use many of those skills that I learned during that one-year period in my professional and personal life today.

 There was also the most difficult education course that I ever took.
 The teacher was very detail oriented and seldom pleased with my work.
 I worked diligently to pass the course, and remember almost nothing.
 I liken the lack of retention to the rigidity of the course.